Tubitv/TubiPlayer/README.md

 ## Player Lifecycle
-The ExoPlayer needs to create and release resources that binds to Activity's lifecycle, and also you may need to do some customized code logic in player's lifecycle.
+The Tubiplayer's lifecycle is bound to Activity's lifecycle for better resource management.
+Refer to this chart if you want to add customized business logic in Tubiplayer's lifecycle:
 ![State Machine](./documentation/tubiplayer_lifecycle.png)

 ## State Machine Diagram
-The business logic of switching ads are complicated and stateful, in order to provide better state management, this diagrams below demonstrate the state transitions and you can use this diagram to add your customized logic
+The business logic of switching ads is complicated and stateful.
+In order to provide better state management, the diagrams below demonstrate the state transitions.
+Refer to this this diagram when adding your customized logic:
 ![State Machine](https://github.com/Tubitv/TubiPlayer/blob/master/lib/doc/Screen%20Shot%202017-09-18%20at%204.23.53%20PM.png)

 ## License